Heat Pump Savings Calculator

 Compare annual heating cost: heat pump vs gas boiler vs electric resistance.
-Includes break‑even rates and practical guidance on SCOP and system temperature.
+See savings vs gas, break‑even electricity rate, and simple payback.
+Uses SCOP and boiler efficiency.

 Break-even rule of thumb